The Arch, near Aberystwyth

 Radnor Forest was once a royal hunting ground.
 In those days it wasn’t an area covered in trees but an unenclosed piece of land, legally set aside for the Norman kings to hunt deer.

 Today Radnor Forest is a land of hill farming and great moorlands, steep narrow valleys and hills, rising up to the highest point in Radnorshire, Black Mixen at 2150 feet (650 metres).

-Nash Wood car park is 500 metres south of Presteigne
+Nash Wood is 1 mile south of Presteigne.

 Parking is free of charge.